Weed-AI/Weed-AI/README.md

-# Weed-ID-Interchange
-A repository to support the development of a schema for weed identification annotation

 # Welcome to the Weeds Imaging Database (WeedID).

 WeedID Is an open source, searchable, weeds image platform designed to facilitate the research and development of machine learning algorithms for weed recognition in cropping systems.